signalhub/api-fetch-data/README.md

 # NextJS api-fetch-data
-Example of fetching static data from repository directly with validator of json file
+Example of fetching static data from repository directly and validation json file